Message from GIVE.asia

-I underwent major surgery on 6th April 2015 to remove a huge 12.5 cm ovarian cyst, my womb, ovaries, Fallopian tubes, cervix, omentum, appendix and 29 lymph nodes when ultrasound scans and CA125 cancer marker blood tests indicated high possibility of ovarian cancer.
-The diagnosis of ovarian cancer was confirmed when the diseased ovarian cyst was sent to the lab for frozen section.
+I underwent major surgery on 6th April 2015 to remove the huge 12.5 cm ovarian cyst, my womb, ovaries, Fallopian tubes, cervix, omentum, appendix and 29 lymph nodes.
+The diagnosis of ovarian cancer was confirmed for certain when the actual diseased ovarian cyst was sent to the lab for frozen section.

-Subsequently, I started chemotherapy on 21st May 2015, receiving Carboplatin and Paclitaxel chemotherapy for 6 cycles every 3 weeks as my medical oncologist said that it is an aggressive cancer (clear cell type) and is likely to come back despite surgery.
-At that time, I was told that I had Stage 1c ovarian clear cell cancer - i.e. the cancerous ovarian cyst had been leaking cancerous fluid into the surrounding tissues.
+Finally after all that traumatic fiasco, upon discharge from hospital the second time around, I started my first-line of cancer treatment, comprising conventional chemotherapy on 21st May 2015, receiving Carboplatin and Paclitaxel (Taxol) chemotherapy for 6 cycles every 3 weeks as my medical oncologist said that it is an aggressive cancer (clear cell type) and is likely to come back despite surgery.

 Despite the side effects, I persevered through this chemotherapy in the hope that I can survive to raise my son.
 I will do anything for him.
 Being 3 years old at the time, he did not know much.
 But, he saw me lose my hair, vomit, lying in bed unwell for hours and could not play with him – he could not comprehend or understand the reasons.